PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-13-ad-backups-powershell.md

 1. Follow steps 1 and 2 above but instead of "System Image Recovery" in Step 3 choose "Command Prompt"
 2. Initialize your network with `start /w wpeinit` and then check for a valid IP with `ipconfig`

-> ❗ No IP
-> If you have no IP you may need to look into side-loading drivers into your image.
+> ❗ If you have no IP you may need to look into side-loading drivers into your image.
 I have never done it so you will need to google that.

-> 📝 Assigning a static IP
-    > If you need a static IP you can assign one with `netsh interface ip set address "Interface Name" static <ipaddress> <subnet mask> <gateway>`
+> 📝If you need a static IP you can assign one with `netsh interface ip set address "Interface Name" static <ipaddress> <subnet mask> <gateway>`

 3. You can check for backups on your share with `wbadmin get versions -backuptarget:\\<server_IP>\<share_name>`.
 You will be prompted for credentials (if required, the username must be in the "DOMAIN\user" format).